WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### More Details

-By default, Wasabi starts automatically coinjoining your funds when the total value of the non-private coins is equal to or above the `Auto-start coinjoin threshold` (0.01 BTC by default).
+`Automatically start coinjoin` can be enabled from the coinjoin settings.
-`Automatically start coinjoin` can be disabled from the coinjoin settings.
+If enabled, Wasabi starts automatically coinjoining your funds when the total value of the non-private coins is equal to or above the `Auto-start coinjoin threshold` (0.01 BTC by default).
 In case you want to start the process manually, then click the play button; if you want to stop coinjoin, then click the pause button.

 Once a coin achieves enough privacy (reaches the `Anonymity score target`), then the corresponding amount will show up in the wallet's main view as "PRIVATE".